johannesnoordanus/image2gcode/README.md

   --overscan <default:0>
                         overscan image lines to avoid incorrect power levels for pixels at left and right borders, number in pixels, default off
   --showoverscan        show overscan pixels (note that this is visible and part of the gcode emitted!)
+  --constantburn, --no-constantburn
-  --constantburn        select constant burn mode M3 (a bit more dangerous!), instead of dynamic burn mode M4 --validate            validate gcode file, do inverse and show image result --genimages pixel-width pixel-height write
+                        default constant burn mode (M3) --validate            validate gcode file, do inverse and show image result --genimages pixel-width pixel-height write
-                        write (when set non zero) 11 calibration images of given pixel size to as much files -V, --version         show version number and exit
+                        write (when set non zero) a set of test (calibration) images to the file system -V, --version         show version number and exit
 ```
 You can also store those settings in ~/.config/image2gcode.toml, eg: